 Even though there is no single formula for becoming an efficient remote worker, establishing a routine is critical.
 This means waking up and getting ready for the day ahead.
 The simple act of getting dressed allows individuals to transition from their personal life into “work mode”.
 Getting dressed in the proper work attire is also a way to make sure you look professional for any impromptu video calls.

 Wifi, cloud storage, and other sophisticated digital tools all help the average employee work from home in a sustainable manner.
-A shared company intranet, for example, is one of the easiest ways for people to stay focused and connected with their teams.
-Intranets are a digital workplace where colleagues can access files, share updates, and collaborate on projects in real-time.
+A shared company remote intranet software, for example, is one of the easiest ways for people to stay focused and connected with their teams.
+Remote intranet software are a digital workplace where people can access files, share updates, and collaborate on projects in real-time.
 Once a business implements intranet software, employees can log in from any device at any time.
 It is important for remote workers to make the most of intranet technology to carry out everyday tasks and find essential company information.

 It’s normal for people to feel stressed when working from home.
 Working for long stretches of time often leads to burnout, causing problems like headaches and fatigue.
 Instead, employees should spend a certain amount of time each day away from their work environment.

 To protect your work-life balance, commit to taking small scheduled breaks.
 Get up from your desk and freshen your coffee, meditate, or take a walk in nature outdoors.
 Remember to communicate with your teams about your scheduled breaks, so they don’t attempt to interrupt with phone calls or instant messages.

 Want to see how Happeo helps your business?

 When working from home, there are a number of ways to stay focused and deal with distractions.
 Take some time to find the right methods that work for you.